-By its nature, the proposed OR focuses on the interventions and service delivery mechanisms, their feasibility, efficiency, and sustainability and can allow for comparisons of different delivery mechanisms in view of improving nutritional behavior.
+By its nature, the proposed OR focuses on the interventions and service delivery mechanisms, their feasibility, efficiency, sustainability and can allow for comparisons of different delivery mechanisms in view of improving nutritional behaviour.

-Research subjects and opportunities will further be identified and agreed on in the AFSeN-A Strategic Plan's inception phase.
+Research subjects and opportunities will further be identified and agreed on at the onset of the AFSeN-A's inception phase.